sigstore/sigstore-java/README.md

 You can browse Javadoc at https://javadoc.io/doc/dev.sigstore/sigstore-java.

-To build javadoc from the sources, use the following command:
+To build and view javadoc from the sources, use the following command:

 ```sh
 $ ./gradlew javadoc